 Areas and suburbs in Florence

-Expats will find that the areas and suburbs in Florence cater to all types of people, from students who crave the hustle and bustle of the inner city to families who prefer the peace and quiet of further-out suburbs.
-Each area has a different feel and expats should be sure to spend some time exploring the different options before making a firm decision on where to live.
+Even though Florence is a relatively small city, expats will find that the areas and suburbs in Florence cater to all types of people.
+There are options for students who crave the hustle and bustle of the inner city and for families who prefer the peace and quiet of further-out suburbs.
+Each area has a different feel and expats should be sure to spend some time exploring the different options when looking for accommodation, before making a firm decision on where to live.

 Areas for young and single expats in Florence